allegro/blog/_posts/2024-06-18-the-noisy-jit-compiler.md

 ## C2 compiler deep dive
 Our application reserves 5 CPUs, and according to spec, it should contain one C1 thread & two C2 threads.
-I can imagine those running at 100% burning 3 CPUs, but it's far from those 20 / 50 CPU -> something is wrong.
+I can imagine those running at 100% burning 3 CPUs, but it's far from those 20 / 50 CPU, something is wrong.

 ![JIT Threads](/assets/img/articles/2024-06-18-the-noisy-jit-compiler/jit_threads.png)